scleeza/COVID19Visualization/README.md

 Process of training models puts in [Jupyter Notebook](https://github.com/scleeza/COVID19Visualization/blob/master/rnn_final.ipynb)

 - this notebook have
-    1. How to generate time series tensor data, basically I use past 30 days data to predict future 30 days.
+    1. How to generate time series tensor data, basically I use past 30 days data to predict cases in next 30 days.
+    2. A train-in-once model, which generate all countries' next 30 days prediction .
-    2. Built connection layer to deal with time series data when using DNN and CNN model.
+    3. Built connectinng layer to deal with time series data when using DNN and CNN model.
+    4. Hyperparameter tuning.
-    3. Compared MSE of each models
+    5. Compared MSE of each models

         ![model_compare](_images/models_comparsion.png)

 ## Pros and Cons between two methods

-This table show each model on predicting case number in next 30 days, and NN models especially RNN/LSTM outperform others in large scale.
+This table show RMSE of each model's prediction in next 30 days, and NN models especially RNN/LSTM outperform others in large scale.

 ![Comparsion](_images/Top20.png)